gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

 1 - Create a new target on the top of pulp-open ................................................
-In this section, you will create a new Hardware Target ``HwpeTarget`` which is a replica of the pulp-open consisting of a pulp-cluster.
-Later we will develop on the ``HwpeTarget`` to add our accelerator.
+In this section, you will create a new Hardware Target ``pulp-open-hwpe`` which is a replica of the pulp-open consisting of a pulp-cluster.
+Later we will develop on the ``pulp-open-hwpe`` to add our accelerator.

 Please go through the README to install gvsoc.

-Let's create a new gvsoc target ``HwpeTarget`` at ``gvsoc/pulp/`` by copying the pulp-open target.
+Let's create a new gvsoc target ``pulp-open-hwpe`` at ``gvsoc/pulp/`` by copying the pulp-open target.

-.. admonition:: Task - 1.1 Create HwpeTarget
+.. admonition:: Task - 1.1 Create pulp-open-hwpe
    :class: task

    .. code-block:: bash

       $ cd gvsoc/pulp
-      $ cp pulp-open.py hwpe-target.py
+      $ cp pulp-open.py pulp-open-hwpe.py

 The new target should work like the pulp-open because it is a copy of the pulp-open.
-To verify the working, build the gvsoc using TARGET=hwpe-target and run the same hello binary with this target.
+To verify the working, build the gvsoc using TARGET=pulp-open-hwpe and run the same hello binary with this target.

 .. admonition:: Verify - 1.1
    :class: solution

    .. code-block:: bash

-      $ make all TARGETS=hwpe-target
+      $ make all TARGETS=pulp-open-hwpe
-      $ ./install/bin/gvsoc --target=hwpe-target --binary examples/pulp-open/hello image flash run
+      $ ./install/bin/gvsoc --target=pulp-open-hwpe --binary examples/pulp-open/hello image flash run

 You should see the Hello code passing successfully.

-.. admonition:: Task-1.2.1 Familiarize the contents of hwpe-target.py
+.. admonition:: Task-1.2.1 Familiarize the contents of pulp-open-hwpe.py
    :class: task

-   Open the newly created ``hwpe-target.py`` and familiarise yourself.
+   Open the newly created ``pulp-open-hwpe.py`` and familiarise yourself.
 What are your observation?

 Next we will create a dedicated SoC with a pulp-cluster using the pulp-open template.
 It is a `GAPY_TARGET`.
 It relies on the imports from the `pulp/chips/pulp_open` folder.